openlab-at-city-tech/openlab/wp-content/plugins/tinymce-advanced/readme.txt

 * Added new button in the Text editor to add or reset the line breaks.
 Adds line breaks only between tags.
 Works only when it detects that line breaks are missing so it doesn't reformat posts with removed paragraphs.

 = 4.3.10.1 =
-* Fixed adding paragraph tags when loading posts that were saved before turning autop off.
+* Fixed adding paragraph tags when loading posts that were saved before turning `wpautop` off.
 * Disabled the (new) inline toolbar for tables as it was overlapping the table in some cases.

 = 4.3.10 =